BREAST CANCER DECODED By: Robert L. Bard, MD

 younger women are benign and can be diagnosed by simple, safe non surgical

+tests.
 Jewish women, prone to breast

 cancer, are further plagued by the concomitant presence of fibrocystic breasts